Both sides forced to settle for a share of the spoils

 An end-to-end start to the match continued with Villa creating an excellent opportunity to re-take the lead on 18 minutes.
 Craig Cathcart lost the ball in midfield and allowed Downing to be played through on goal, but Kingson made an excellent save with his feet to keep the scores level.

 Downing was even closer on the half hour mark as he struck the woodwork.
 Blackpool failed to effectively clear a free-kick and the midfielder hit an impressive curling left-footed effort which clipped the post on its way wide.

 If Villa had perhaps shaded the opening period, the second half was the other way round as the Seasiders battled in an attempt to secure all three points.

-A nice passing move saw DJ Campbell get to the byline, cross deep for Adam who knocked the ball down into Harewood’s path, but the striker’s effort was over the bar.
+A nice passing move saw DJ Campbell get to the bye-line, cross deep for Adam who knocked the ball down into Marlon Harewood’s path, but the striker’s effort was over the bar.

 Moments later, substitute Jason Puncheon volleyed just wide of the post after Friedel thought he had punched away to relative safety.